mmattthomas/kentflix/README.md

 - [X] Pretty up "Available"/Checkedout columns in grid
 - [X] If logged in, always go to movie page
 - [X] Movie list has kent logo real small?
+- [ ] Bootstrap improvement for list on mobile page
+- [ ] Rename or remove "Home" Nav link
 - [ ] Show how many movies you have checked out, and limit/warn going over
 - [X] Improve rating display as stars
 - [ ] Subscribe "get in line" as next person ABLE to check-out movie